AMSanchezC/R36sGuide/README.md

 ![IMG_20240925_145205](https://github.com/user-attachments/assets/5b916f7a-4931-46f0-bc53-76eb70576f05)

-You'll find that the buttons are connected to the shell by too little knobs on each side.
+You'll find that the buttons are connected to the shell by two little knobs on each side.
 What you need to do is with your hands, pliers, teeth, or whatever you may find, squeeze the sides of the button on the inside sond push out until they come out.
 There's literally no other way, and it's harder than it seems.

 Once the buttons are out, inserting new ones is just a matter of skill and placement.